eclipse-pass/pass-documentation/community/developer-guidelines.md

   * Ensure code is adequately commented where necessary.
   * Verify that sensitive configurations are externalized and not hard-coded.
   * Ensure REST endpoints follow standard conventions (e.g., proper use of [HTTP methods](https://developer.mozilla.org/en-US/docs/Web/HTTP)).
-* Review any unit/integration tests and ensure they provide proper coverage.
+* Review any unit/integration tests and ensure that they provide proper coverage.
   * Ensure proper use of mocks and stubs to isolate components during testing.
 * Identify and suggest refactoring for any [code smells](https://linearb.io/blog/what-is-a-code-smell).
   * Look for areas that could benefit from improved [design patterns or structures](https://www.baeldung.com/design-patterns-series).